Barry Goldwater: Return to U.S. Senate

-Final campaign and Senate term
+Final campaign and U.S. Senate term

 With his fourth Senate term due to end in January 1981, Goldwater seriously considered retiring from the Senate in 1980 before deciding to run for one final term.
 It was a surprisingly tough campaign for re-election.
 Goldwater was viewed by some as out of touch and vulnerable for several reasons, chiefly because he had planned to retire in 1981 and he had not visited many areas of Arizona outside of Phoenix and Tucson.
-Additionally, his Democrat challenger, Bill Schulz, proved to be a formidable opponent.
-A former Republican and a wealthy real estate developer, Schultz's campaign slogan was "Energy for the Eighties."
+Additionally, his Democratic challenger, Bill Schulz, proved to be a formidable opponent.
+A former Republican and a wealthy real estate developer, Schulz's campaign slogan was "Energy for the Eighties."
 Arizona's changing population also hurt Goldwater.
-The state's population had greatly increased and a large portion of the electorate had not lived in the state at the time Goldwater was previously elected, meaning unlike most incumbents, many voters were less familiar with Goldwater's actual beliefs.
+The state's population had greatly increased, and a large portion of the electorate had not lived in the state at the time Goldwater was previously elected, meaning unlike most incumbents, many voters were less familiar with Goldwater's actual beliefs.
 Goldwater spent most of the campaign on the defensive.
 Although he was eventually declared as the winning candidate in the general election by a very narrow margin, receiving 49.5% of the vote to Schulz's 48.4%, early returns on election night indicated that Schulz would win.
 The counting of votes continued through the night and into the next morning.
 At around daybreak, Goldwater learned that he had been reelected thanks to absentee ballots, which were among the last to be counted.

 Goldwater's close victory in 1980 came despite Reagan's 61% landslide over Jimmy Carter in Arizona.
 Despite Goldwater's struggles, in 1980, Republicans were able to pick up 12 senate seats, regaining control of the chamber for the first time since 1955, when Goldwater was in his first term.
 Goldwater was now in the most powerful position he had ever been in the Senate.
 In October 1983, Goldwater voted against the legislation establishing Martin Luther King Jr. Day as a federal holiday.

 On September 21, 1981, Goldwater voted in favor of Reagan's Supreme Court nomination of Sandra Day O'Connor.
 Goldwater was absent during the nominations of William Rehnquist as Chief Justice of the United States and Antonin Scalia as Associate Justice on September 17, 1986.